CamelCaseName/HUB75nano/README.md

 // #define PANEL_FLASH // 4 bit flash buffer
 // #define PANEL_NO_BUFFER // no buffer, immediate mode only
 // #define PANEL_NO_FONT // disables everything font related, saves some flash
-// #define PANEL_MAX_SPEED // trades more size for more speed
+// #define PANEL_MAX_SPEED // uses more space but is faster, usually not needed
+// #define PANEL_FLIP_VERTICAL // flips the panel vertically
+// #define PANEL_FLIP_HORIZONTAL // flips the panel horizontally
 /////////////////////
 ```